axibase/atsd/sql/scheduled-sql.md

 If the parent directory in the specified path does not exist, the directory is created automatically.
 The file extension must match the export format.
 For example, if the format is `EXCEL` the Output Path must end with `.xlsx`.

-The **Output Path** field may contain date and form [placeholders](#placeholders) so that files or their parent directories are grouped by day or month.
+The **Output Path** field can contain date and form [placeholders](#placeholders) so that files or their parent directories are grouped by day or month.

 Example: `/opt/report/daily/${yyyy-MM-dd}.csv`